Aigachu/Lavenza/BYE.md

 > Y'know, when you have a hard time explaining your own project to others, you may have an issue.
 LOL!
 >
 > Lavenza was a perfect tool for me, myself and I. But I designed it with the purpose of making bot development easier.
+> This was a long arduous task.
+It started with me wanting to plug a bot to both Twitch & Discord, and it turned into me
+> adding Google Translation, message personalizations, permissions per guilds and twitch channels, essentially
+> replicating Drupal's Services, Plugins & Event Subscriber systems, rewriting everything in Typescript...
 >
-> I DID achieve that, but it got so far, only I knew how much easier it made it.
-Anyone else attempting to use it would
-> easily get lost in the sauce, to say the least.
+> It never ENDED!
 >
+> I DID achieve my goal in the end though.
+But it went so far that only I knew how much easier it made bot development.
+> Anyone else that would attempt to use it would easily get lost in the sauce, to say the least.
+>
 > Version 5 never came and it never will.
 Instead, I've started a new project from scratch.
 Currently a private one, but
 > we'll see where it goes.
-With Discord being way different than it was 4 years ago, there are a myriad of new
+With Discord being way different from it was 4 years ago, there are a myriad of new
 > possibilities.
 And it's the main reason why I decided to leave Lavenza behind: She was heavily tuned to the archaic
 > way of things.
-Using prefixes for bot commands (Which I'll still have to do on Twitch unfortunately LOL).
+Using prefixes for bot commands (Which I'll still have to do on Twitch unfortunately LOL), having a
+> file storage database, among other things.
 >
 > So as I type this, while I do feel a little sad to let Lavenza go...I'm also excited for what comes next.
 >
 > This next project will be way simpler and optimized.
 No more confusing class names.
-No more convuluted systems.
+No more convoluted systems.
 >
 > It's just going to be straight to the point.
 You get your bot token.
 You create a couple of classes for commands.
 And
 > boom.
 You're up and running.